Mansterteddy/DeepLearningExercises/README.md

-# pyTorch_Code
+# Deep Learning Exercises

-This repository includes some deep learning codes using pyTorch, such as:
+This repository includes some deep learning codes, such as:

 1. Human segmentation